 The Panorama Route: The 7 Most Beautiful Stops

 The Panorama Route is one of the most beautiful roads in South Africa.
 This 180 km long road runs from the Erasmus Pass to Sabie, along the village Graskop.
 It takes you through some breathtaking landscapes along many interesting stops, such as waterfalls and viewpoints.
-In this blogpost, we have listed all our favorite stops in the right order to help you decide where to stop along the scenic road.
+In this blogpost, we have listed all our favorite stops in the right order to help you decide where to stop along the scenic Panorama Route, South Africa.

 Overview